 The major psychoactive component of the THC is delta9 THC which further metabolizes to Glucuronide.
 After one week, the THC and its metabolites still remain in the body and need three weeks for its removal from the body, if you don’t intake more drugs.

-More than 55% of the THC is excreted by the feces from the system and about 20% is excreted by the urine.
+According to HealthwatchLeicestershire, more than 55% of the THC is excreted by the feces from the system and about 20% is excreted by the urine.

-Could You Fasten the THC Metabolism Process?
+Could You Accelerate the THC Metabolism Process?

 There is not a single tip to drastically get the THC out of your body because it is a natural process.
 Once the THC enters the body, it takes time to completely flush the toxins from the body.
 But following some measures can fasten the process: like hydration, exercise, and prohibition from intake of drugs.